Kazuhiro Nishikawa

-Kazuhiro Nishikawa (西川 和宏, Nishikawa Kazuhiro) is a Japanese professional shogi player ranked 6-dan.
+Kazuhiro Nishikawa (西川 和宏, Nishikawa Kazuhiro) is a Japanese professional shogi player ranked 7-dan.

 Early life and apprenticeship

-Nishiyama was born on April 2, 1986, in Kobe, Japan.
+Nishikawa was born on April 2, 1986, in Kobe, Japan.
 Although his father Keiji was a professional shogi player, he only really became interested in shogi when he was a first grade elementary school student after reading a beginner's book written by shogi professional Yasuo Harada.
-Nishiyama was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of his father in 2001, promoted to the rank of 1-dan in 1995, and obtained full professional status and the rank of 4-dan in October 2008 after finishing the 43rd 3-dan League (April 2008 – September 2008) with a record of 14 wins and 4 losses.
+Nishikawa was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of his father in 2001, promoted to the rank of 1-dan in 1995, and obtained full professional status and the rank of 4-dan in October 2008 after finishing the 43rd 3-dan League (April 2008 – September 2008) with a record of 14 wins and 4 losses.

 Shogi professional

 Promotion history

 The promotion history for Nishikawa is as follows: